Text and photos by Dylan Vasapolli

 The weather had seemingly turned south as well, with low clouds covering the sky and a strong, freezing cold wind blowing.
 We stopped at the flooded field and joined the birders who were already gathered there.
 The bird had last been seen a few hours earlier, when it had flown with some other waders seemingly into one of the other nearby fields.
 We spent a bit of time working through the shorebirds gathered here, and indeed the Curlew was absent.
 In its place, however, were a plethora of other shorebirds.
 A lone Greater Yellowlegs stood together with many Lesser Yellowlegs, and Dunlin and Short-billed Dowitchers made up the remainder of the bulk of the birds.
 A lone Semipalmated Sandpiper foraged with a group of four White-rumped Sandpipers – the bigger White-rumped bullying the little Semipalmated and regularly chasing it away.
 However, a breeding-plumaged female Wilson’s Phalarope definitely stole the show with her vivid and rather incredible colors!
 The much drabber male lurked in the background, seemingly in complete awe of her.
 While scanning through the rest of the field, we picked up large numbers of Semipalmated Plovers along with numerous Buff-bellied (America) Pipits and a few Horned Larks, but nothing resembling a Curlew Sandpiper.
 We eventually headed off to scout out the surrounding fields, and after a few fruitless loops around conceded defeat and began the drive back south, where we rounded off the Biggest Week with an outstanding dinner with some good friends.

-Our American birding tours are found at http://birdingecotours.com/tours/destination/country/usa.
+Our American birding tours can be found here.